The needless, preventable and careless death of Elder Mr Ward

 The death of Mr Ward was not the first death under the 'care' of GSL, Global Solutions Limited

 Indigenous Elder Mr Ian Ward of Warburton died in the back of a custody van during a transport by Global Solutions Ltd.

-IMAGE: from the HREOC Indigenous deaths in custody 1989 - 1996 report
+Image: Front cover of the Report HREOC Indigenous deaths in custody 1989 - 1996

 This page deals with the death during a transport by Global Solutions Ltd of Indigenous Elder Mr Ian Ward of Warburton, and the news coverage following this first West Australian Aboriginal Death in Custody during 2008.

 The death raises serious issues about the quality of road transport, and the quality of the vehicles used for this transport of prisoners and immigration detainees (and not for the first time), about the outsourcing of transport contracts to overseas companies who are first and foremost accountable to their shareholders, rather than to their client, the persons transported, about serious previous incidents in failing performance of Global Solutions Ltd (the company also responsible for the running of Immigration detention centres and transporting immigration detainees) and about the "at armslength" responsibility lines of such outsourcing.

 The page includes our media release of January 31, and follows the published news items.

 "On Australia Day 2008 a man was arrested for allegedly drink-driving.
 He was charged with one count of drink-driving and taken to the local lockup.
 He was then driven 570 kilometres to a courthouse, remanded in custody and driven a further 352 kilometres to a prison.
 As they approached the prison it was noted that he was unconscious.
 He died shortly after.
 He was Aboriginal.
 His death can be added to the eight black deaths in custody in 25 days in the Northern Territory already this year.
 If eight white teenagers died in custody in Victoria in 25 days there would be an uproar."